LHNCBC/lforms/form_definition.md

       an object that controls the answer layout for each item that has a dataType of CWE or CNE and has an answer list but does not specify answerLayout on the item itself.
 It has a single key of "answerLayout", which has two keys, "type" and "columns".
-If "type" is set to be "comboBox", the [autocomplete-lhc](http://lhncbc.github.io/autocomplete-lhc/) widget
+If "type" is set to be "COMBO_BOX", the [autocomplete-lhc](http://lhncbc.github.io/autocomplete-lhc/) widget
       will be used to handle the list.
-If "type" is set to be "listOfRadioButtonsOrCheckBoxes", then all the answers are displayed as either radio buttons or check boxes, and "columns" controls how many columns are used.
+If "type" is set to be "RADIO_CHECKBOX", then all the answers are displayed as either radio buttons or check boxes, and "columns" controls how many columns are used.
       If value of "columns" is "0", there is no columns specified.
 The answers will fill in available space one after another.
 If the value of "columns is "1" to "6", the specified number of columns are used to group the answers.
-      "columns" is valid only when "type" is set to be "listOfRadioButtonsOrCheckBoxes".
+      "columns" is valid only when "type" is set to be "RADIO_CHECKBOX".
       Here is an example:
-      `{"answerLayout": {"type": "listOfRadioButtonsOrCheckBoxes", "columns": "2"}}`
+      `{"answerLayout": {"type": "RADIO_CHECKBOX", "columns": "2"}}`
     * <a name="showFormHeader"></a>showFormHeader - a boolean that controls whether to show a row fields above the actual form like "Date Date", "Comment", etc.
       The default is true.